plantasia-space/interplanetary-players/readme.md

-# Interplanetary Players 3D Preview
+# Interplanetary Players

-A lightweight and fast 3D OBJ model preview built with Three.js.
+Modernizing Interplanetary Players for the Web.

+This project features a complete refactor and rewrite of the Interplanetary Players code, incorporating a new architecture for better performance and maintainability.

 ## Getting Started